dgrapov/TeachingDemos/Demos/Predictive Modeling/Iris O-PLS-DA/O-PLS_modeling_of_Iris_data.md

 #twoClassSummary(data=data.frame(obs,pred,prob),lev=levels(pred))
 ```

-#### The random forest (RF) model does better than O-PLS, but this is pretty siple data set.
+#### The random forest (RF) model does better than O-PLS, but this is a pretty simple data set.
 From my experience RF is far more robust than O-PLS-DA for classification.
 It nicely handles multiple classes, is robust to over fitting and unlike O-PLS can be calculated in parallel.